 Mix all the ingredients together.
 If you want a deep clean, but also suffer from dry hair, add 1 tablespoon of honey as well.
-Apply all over, focusing on scalp, massaging it into your scalp in gentle circular motions.
+Apply all over, focusing on the scalp, massaging it into your scalp in gentle circular motions.
 Leave on for 1 minute, then rinse away!

-Eggs contain a the highest quality protein you can find from any other food, this protein helps to nourish your hair.
+Eggs contain the highest quality protein you can find from any other food, this protein helps to nourish your hair.
 Additionally, eggs are packed with fatty acids to may your hair look shiny.
 Milk and coconut oil both naturally soften the hair, just as they do for the skin, leaving it look more shiny and vibrant.
-You will also heat the hair when this mask is on as heating it open the follicles and really helps the mask penetrate the hair.
+You will also heat the hair when this mask is on as heating it opens the follicles and really helps the mask penetrate the hair.

 1 egg, whipped – 1/4 cup whole milk (whole is ideal, but you can use whatever you have in a pinch) 2 tablespoons coconut oil, melted

 Mix all ingredients together.
 This is a quite watery mask, and it’s best applied with a small brush if you have one.
 You can also mix in a deep conditioner to thicken it up a little.
 I section my hair and “paint” the mask on the entire length of my hair, only avoiding 1/2 inch from my roots.
-Cover the hair in a plastic shower cap (or even a plastic bag) and warm the entire hair with a blow dryer (on medium heat.)
+Cover the hair with a plastic shower cap (or even a plastic bag) and warm the entire hair with a blow dryer (on medium heat.)
 Allow the mask time to completely cool (10-20 minutes) and then rinse.

 Oil Control Mask